OlofHarrysson/sticker/markdown/voice.md

 - Navigate to the butler project in your terminal
 - Run the command `python docker_enrich_xml.py --xml_file=input_xml/*my-xml-file*.fcpxml` but replace \*my-xml-file\* with the name of the file that was exported from Final Cut.

 Thats it!
-The enriched xml file will be imported to Final Cut with the default settings
+The enriched xml file will, with the default settings, be imported to Final Cut and saved to the folder named output if one wishes to import it manually.

-Thats it!
-The enriched xml file will be saved in the output folder of the project.
-The xml file is sent

-asd
-asdasd
-- Record video footage containing Butler voice commands
-- Import the footage into Final Cut
-- Export the footage as an XML file from Final Cut
-- Create an enriched XML file with Butler
-- Import the enriched XML file to Final Cut

-To use Butler you'd have to follow the

-command words
-export xml
-run program
-import xml
-search xml
-change xml